 The Master of Arts in Jewish Professional Studies (MAJPS) program is a new model of learning and training for Jewish professionals.
-It offers core courses in the areas of classical and contemporary Jewish knowledge that are most relevant to Jewish communal life today, combined with essential professional training in Nonprofit Management, Jewish education, Camping & Experiential Education or Jewish Studies.
+It offers core courses in the areas of classical and contemporary Jewish knowledge that are most relevant to Jewish communal life today, combined with essential professional training from one of four concentration areas: Nonprofit Management, Jewish Education, Camping and Experiential Education, and Jewish Studies.

-Spertus is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA), 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602.
+Yes.
+Spertus Institute is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA), 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602.

 What type of student is enrolled in the MAJPS program at Spertus Institute?

-The student body represents professionals from a broad range of Jewish agencies, as well as others looking to transition into professional work in the Jewish community, who are interested in studying and learning from great classical and contemporary texts, talented educators, and each other.
+Students are professionals from a broad range of Jewish agencies who are interested in studying and learning from great classical and contemporary texts, talented educators, and each other.

 How long is the program?

 Students can complete the program in approximately two years, three months.

 What are the hours and days that students attend class?

 Students attend class one night per week, always on the same evening of the week, from 6–9 pm.
 Workshops and concentration-specific courses are scheduled in consultation with students.

 Our highly credentialed faculty members have extensive experience in their fields of expertise.
 Spertus employs more than 30 adjunct faculty members, many of whom have taught at Spertus for more than five years.
 The Spertus MAJPS program also has a strong mentoring component that fosters professional development and the integration of coursework and professional work.
 MAJPS mentors are experienced Jewish communal professionals working in the upper echelons of the field.